 In order to know your customer, you need to combine qualitative data with marketing metrics from multiple points in the customer journey.
 Customers approaching your website might engage with one product, but on social media, it might be something else entirely.

-Taking all of these touchpoints into account will let you forecast with accuracy.
+Taking all of these customer touchpoints into account will let you forecast with accuracy.
 By identifying optimal engagement times and successful marketing tactics, you can minimize customer churn.

 Integrated Systems For Minimal Disruption